CodeClubStrad/CodeClubStrad-Spring-2016/2016_04_18_session_9/readme.md

 #How to make webpages
+Make a new folder in 'Documents' called 'html'.
+Open the text editor on the Pi (usually on the Accessories menu).

 ##HTML example
-Save this into a text file called (for example) “my_webpage.html”:
+Type this into a new file:

 ```html
 <html>